Our Brand Is Excellence

 Electrocution risks in crane operations are a stark reminder of the importance of safety in high-stakes environments.
 Through diligent planning, continuous education, and the adoption of safety technologies, the industry can work towards minimizing these risks, safeguarding the lives of workers, and ensuring the continuity of construction and utility projects.

 Our lawyers have represented numerous workers who have sustained serious and catastrophic injuries on a job site as a result of the negligence of another party.
 Our experienced attorneys have previously been involved in numerous lawsuits involving cranes.
-There are strict and short time limits on making claims, so please contact us online or call 713-804-9306 or to learn more about your legal rights.
+There are strict and short time limits on making claims, so please contact us online or call 713-804-9306 to learn more about your legal rights.